winterborn/popflix/README.md

 # Popflix

-This is a springboot application
+This is a springboot application built to help others explore the world of movies and shows and decide what to watch.

 The application uses: